pracsol/ModernDiskQueue/README.md

     }
 ```

-You can also review the `SerializationStrategyJson` and `SerializationStrategyXml` classes in the source code for more examples of how to implement custom serialization strategies.
+For more examples of implementing `ISerializationStrategy<T>`, please review the `SerializationStrategyJson` and `SerializationStrategyXml` classes in the source code.
+These are the built-in serializers of MDQ described earlier.

 #### Why Would You Implement Your Own Serialization Strategy?
-Driven by Requirements:
+**Driven by Requirements:**
 * If you are already annotating your class definitions with data contract information specific to a serializer (e.g. MessagePack), you can leverage that metadata by implementing an `ISerializationStrategy<T>`.
-This not only saves time and keeps your class definitions cleaner, but it also provides more consistent (de)serialization behavior across your codebase.
+This not only saves time and keeps your class definitions cleaner, but it also provides consistent serialization behavior across your codebase.
 * If you are implementing source-generated serialization, you can use the `ISerializationStrategy<T>` interface to help facilitate this (see more under **Advanced Topics** below).

-Driven by Design:
+**Driven by Design:**

-If you implement a serialization service that converts your complex object data into a byte array outside of MDQ, you can pass that byte array directly to an IPersistentQueue for storage.
+Let's compare the use of `ISerializationStrategy<T>` to the following scenario: you implement a serialization service that converts your complex object data into a byte array outside of MDQ, and you pass that byte array directly to a `IPersistentQueue` for storage.

 This approach may be appropriate if:

-* You need to store **multiple object types** in the queue, and
+* You need to store **multiple object types** in a single storage queue, and

-* You have a reliable way to **determine the object type during dequeue and deserialize accordingly**.
+* You have a reliable way to **determine the object type after dequeue ops and deserialize accordingly**.

 However, if you're only storing a single complex object type per queue, it’s more elegant to encapsulate your serialization logic within an ISerializationStrategy.
 This allows you to pass the object itself to MDQ, without explicitly making calls to an intermediate (de)serialization service.

 ## Transactions

 ### ACID
 Each session is a transaction.
-Any Enqueues or Dequeues will be rolled back when the session is disposed unless
+Any enqueues or dequeues will be rolled back when the session is disposed unless
 you call `session.FlushAsync()`.
 Data will only be visible between threads once it has been flushed (similar to a database commit).
 The locking strategies described below under the **Advanced Topics** section keep transactions isolated.

-### Managing Flushing Behavior
+### Managing Flushing of the Transaction Log
-Each flush incurs a performance penalty due to disk I/O and fsync.
+You have flexibility to control the safety of the transaction log.
+Each flush incurs a performance penalty due to disk IO and fsync.
 By default, each transaction is persisted to disk before continuing.
 You
 can get more speed at a safety cost by setting `queue.ParanoidFlushing = false;`.
 Additionally, the transaction log will get cleaned up of unnecessary operations (e.g. dequeued items) each time the queue itself is disposed if `TrimTransactionLogOnDispose` is set to `true`.
 This is the default behavior.
 Because the trimming of the transaction log involves disk IO, there is a performance penalty each time this operation happens.
 Each instance of a `PersistentQueue` has its own settings for flush levels and corruption behavior.
-You can set these individually after creating an instance.
+You can set these individually after creating an instance, or globally (see **Global Default Configuration** below).

-For example, if performance is more important than crash safety:
+For example, if performance is more important than crash safety (default):
 ```csharp
 IPersistentQueue.ParanoidFlushing = false;
 IPersistentQueue.TrimTransactionLogOnDispose = false;